 Does your day to day grind have you wondering: what if I walked away from my job to become a scuba instructor?
 What would it be like to do something I love for a living?

 If you’ve ever considered trading in fluorescent lights for bio-flourescence, read on!
-Today we meet two divers who quit their conventional jobs and chose a life of diving instead.
+Today we meet two divers who quit their conventional jobs and chose to become a scuba instructor and live a life of diving instead.
 One moved to the Caribbean, and the other stayed closer to home.

 For Ash McKnight, the frustration of working 16-hour days in the restaurant trade left him longing for more.
 After reading an ad in the local paper offering free dive classes, his life changed forever.

 Little did he know, that intro class was a PADI Discover Scuba class.
 He quickly developed a passion for diving, which eventually lead him to a new life in the tropics.
 “I had always wanted to move to the Caribbean and open up a restaurant or bar somewhere but all deals kept falling through.
-By becoming a dive professional this opened up a new opportunity to move,” he says.
+The decision to become a scuba instructor opened up a new opportunity to move,” he says.

 But before McKnight packed his bags, he taught scuba diving for a year in Ontario, Canada, before landing his first warm-water job in Grand Cayman.
 He quickly advanced to training coordinator, and then continued his education to become a PADI Course Director, his position today.